Bootsy Collins: Basses

 Collins has owned many basses, several of which are custom made.
 His original Space Bass and its first replacement were made in Warren, Michigan by Larry Pless of Gus Zoppi's music store.
 The first Space Bass had a mahogany body and maple neck, white finish, and mirror pick guard.
 This is the Space Bass on the cover of 1976 album Stretchin' Out in Bootsy's Rubber Band.
 Collins's original Space Bass guitar was stolen, but it was later recovered at a Cincinnati pawn shop and returned to him.

-Another Collins signature instrument is a custom-built star-shaped bass guitar he also calls "the Space Bass", built for him by Manuel "Manny" Salvador of GuitarCraft in 1998, and later Collins made an agreement with Traben to make a signature Collins model bass, "the Bootzilla".
-In 2010, Bootsy Collins's new signature bass was released by Warwick, a customized Infinity Bass called "Bootsy Collins Black Star Signature Bass" or "Bootsy Collins Orange Star Signature Bass".
+Another Collins signature instrument is a custom-built star-shaped bass guitar he also calls "the Space Bass", built for him by Manuel "Manny" Salvador of GuitarCraft in 1998.
+Collins later made an agreement with Traben to create a signature Collins model bass, "the Bootzilla".
+In 2010, Warwick released a customized Infinity Bass called "Bootsy Collins Black Star Signature Bass" or "Bootsy Collins Orange Star Signature Bass".

 Funk University

 In July 2010, Collins, in partnership with actor Cory Danziger, launched Funk University ("Funk U"), an online-only bass guitar school in which he also serves as curator and lead professor.
 Funk University offers an intense curriculum tailored for intermediate to advanced bass players as well as anyone interested in a deeper understanding of funk.
 The curriculum is based on bass theory, history of funk, and Collins's own musical history given by Collins himself, augmented by lessons and exercises in bass and rhythm from guest bassist professors such as Les Claypool, Meshell Ndegeocello, John B (Williams) and Victor Wooten.
-As of 2021, Funk University is now defunct.
+As of 2021, Funk University is defunct.

 Funk Not Fight Movement

-In May 2023, Bootsy Collins and wife, Pepperminte Patti Collins, kicked off the national Funk Not Fight Movement at the Cleveland Rock and Roll Hall Of Fame with a key mission to calm the violence with the power of music and dance.
-The movement quickly spread to communities throughout the nation with chapters, discussions, round table events and performances including Cleveland, OH, Compton, CA, Detroit, MI, Fort Wayne, IN, Columbus, OH, Cincinnati, OH, Austin, TX, East Chicago, IN, Toledo, OH, New York City, NY, and Atlanta, GA.
+In May 2023, Bootsy and his wife, Pepperminte Patti Collins, kicked off the national Funk Not Fight Movement at the Cleveland Rock and Roll Hall of Fame with a key mission to calm violence with the power of music and dance.
+The movement quickly spread to communities throughout the nation with chapters, discussions, round table events and performances including Cleveland, Compton, Detroit, Fort Wayne, Columbus, Cincinnati, Austin, East Chicago, Toledo, New York City, and Atlanta.